-Soaked oatmeal with sliced mango, almond butter and low fat kefir.
+Oatmeal with goji berries, almond butter or low fat kefir.

-Pamela’s gluten free pancake mix combined with egg, egg whites, fresh blueberries and maple syrup.
+Pamela’s gluten free pancake mix combined with egg whites, fresh blueberries and maple syrup.

 The following meal should be timed about 3 hours after breakfast, and repeated at the same time interval throughout the day.
 It is important to balance caloric load evenly throughout these meals and to not cut too many calories.
 Remember the fire will go out if it does not get enough fuel, the last thing you want is to slow your metabolism even more if you are trying to lose body fat.
 You can tell you have cut too many calories if you feel exhausted or you get sick.
 A Sportsmedx professional can help you tailor the proper caloric load for your health goals.

 Food Planning and Implementation:

 Successful implementation depends on planning.
 Shopping based off a weekly menu and then cooking in bulk once or twice a week can save you time and set you up for success even when life gets busy when time allows cooking in small batches which is even healthier.
 Stock your refrigerator at home and at work with healthy meal options, and have backup snacks in your car just in case.
 Remember to keep it balanced and fresh.

 Of course, we know there are exceptions if you have unique requirements or are working with a doctor please incorporate your needs.